 We’re currently navigating an uncharted landscape.
-As a property manager, you’re used to expecting the unexpected.
 You take the midnight call from a tenant when a pipe bursts, delegate the make-ready process after an unanticipated move-out, and replace torn window screens on a moment’s notice.
 Simply put, being a jack-of-all-trades is part of the job description.
 However, when something unsettling and difficult to define like the COVID-19 situation arises, deciding which steps to take to safeguard the health and well-being of your employees and tenants can be overwhelming.
 It can be equally challenging to identify trustworthy resources that support your ability to operate after experiencing an unprecedented shift in the way you work.
 As the current situation continues to evolve by the hour, and direction differs based on where you live and what you do, it’s crucial to stay calm and informed.

 Resources from Industry Leaders

-While the National Centers for Disease Control and Prevention (CDC) should be referred to for the latest pertinent COVID-19 updates, industry leaders like the Institute of Real Estate Management (IREM), the Manufactured Housing Institute (MHI), the National Apartment Association (NAA), and the National Association of Residential Property Managers (NARPM) have compiled robust sets of tools and resources specific to the property management sector to assist you in getting through this time of uncertainty.
+While the National Centers for Disease Control and Prevention (CDC) should be referred to for the latest pertinent COVID-19 updates, industry leaders like the Institute of Real Estate Management (IREM), the Manufactured Housing Institute (MHI), and the National Apartment Association (NAA) have compiled robust sets of tools and resources specific to the property management sector to assist you in getting through this time of uncertainty.

 Guidance for New Remote Workers

 Social distancing is more than just a buzzword.
 It’s a strong recommendation coming from the CDC, as well as many state and local governments, that has resulted in many employers sending their staff home to conduct business remotely.
-The NAA provides helpful remote work tips, such as defining a set workspace and sticking to it, setting daily goals, and ensuring your team is equipped with those technology resources necessary to be successful in an off-site work environment.
-Maintaining business continuity while working remotely is best achieved through clear, concise communication of your expectations.
+The NAA provides helpful remote work tips, such as defining a set workspace and sticking to it, setting daily goals, and ensuring your team has the technology resources necessary to be successful in an off-site work environment.
+You can achieve business continuity while working remotely through clear, concise communication of your expectations.

 Harness the Power of Technology & Automation